Best Kayak Bilge Pumps (for Canoes and Small Boats Too!)

 You may find you also want to keep a sponge with you while you’re on the water, as this can be useful in removing smaller amounts of water, sand and grit; amounts that are too small for even the best kayak bilge pump to remove.

 Manual Bilge Pumps

-In order to get rid of the excess water in your craft you would use two hands to pump the water out of that specific area and position the tube or hose on the outside of your vessel.
+In order to get rid of the excess water you would use two hands to pump the water out of that specific area and position the tube or hose on the outside of your vessel.
 This is so that the water will be fired out of your yak and back to the lake or ocean instead of elsewhere in your boat.

 Automatic Bilge Pumps

 An automatic bilge pump can be useful if you tend to paddle in rough waters or whitewater.
 This is because electric bilge pumps can pump out the water for you while you continue to paddle, unlike a manual one.

 This means you don’t have to stop paddling to do it yourself, which can save time on your journey, as well as allow you to keep control of your boat in challenging conditions.